uiowa/uiowa/README.md

    brew link php@7.2
    ```
    Follow the instructions to get PHP7.2 in your $PATH.

+   You may also want to increase some key PHP resources.
+Homebrew should have installed PHP at:
+   `/usr/local/etc/php/`

+   edit the php.ini file within the version of PHP you are using.
+Consider increasing the following defaults:

+   - memory_limit = 256M
+   - max_input_vars = 3000

+   Save the file.

 4. Install MariaDB.
    ```
    brew install mariadb